mtmse/deprecated-dotify-cli/docs/user-guide.md

 This will bring up the embedded help for the `convert` command.
 The options are explained in detail below.

 ## Required Arguments ##
-Dotify requires three arguments to run:
+Dotify requires two arguments to run:
   * path to an input file
   * path to the output file
-  * name of a formatting style

 ### Input File Requirements ###
 The input file should, of course, be something that Dotify understands.
 Because Dotify has been developed for and funded by [Swedish Agency for Accessible Media, MTM](http://www.mtm.se), the current capabilities may seem odd to an average user.
 Dotify supports: